Poles to protest bill that would silence US-owned TV network

 The ruling party, Law and Justice, has long sought to nationalize the media sector, citing national security, and says the law would bring Poland into line with other European countries, including France and Germany, which limit foreign ownership in the media sector.
 Party lawmakers have recently argued it is needed to protect Polish media from being taken over by Russian, Chinese or Arab capital.

-“We need to protect Poland against the entry of various entities from countries that are hostile to us,” said, Marek Suski, the head of a group of Law and Justice lawmakers who introduced the bill last month.
+“We need to protect Poland against the entry of various entities from countries that are hostile to us,” said Marek Suski, the head of a group of Law and Justice lawmakers who introduced the bill last month.

-Its passage is unclear as a junior partner in the right-wing ruling coalition is opposed to the bill, though it could pick up votes from some far-right opposition lawmakers.
+Its passage, however, remains unclear since a junior partner in the right-wing ruling coalition views the bill as an attack on pluralism, though it could pick up votes from far-right opposition lawmakers.

 TVN24 is the leading source of independent broadcast news for many Poles.
 The station celebrated the 20th anniversary of its launch on Monday with a certain fanfare underlining concerns over its fate.

-Demonstrations in support of the TVN broadcaster are planned in 78 cities and towns Tuesday evening, the day before parliament is scheduled to begin debating the bill.
+Demonstrations in support of the TVN broadcaster are planned in 78 cities and towns Tuesday evening, the day before parliament is due to debate the bill.
 The protests are organized by the Committee for the Defense of Democracy, under the slogan “free media, free people, free Poland,” and supported by several press freedom and human rights groups.

+Discovery had already felt endangered as the National Broadcasting Council, a Polish state body, has so far failed to renew the broadcast license of TVN24, which expires in late September.

+The bill’s fate is being watched as a key test of media freedom and democracy more broadly under a government that is accused of chipping away at democratic norms.